DBS PayLah! users can scan UnionPay QR codes to make payments overseas

 DBS and UnionPay had inked an agreement to collaborate on the integration in late 2018.
 This came after Nets signed an agreement with UnionPay earlier that year to make its services available outside of Singapore for the first time.

-DBS on Tuesday said it is the first bank in Singapore to offer this service.
+DBS is the first Singapore bank to offer this service, it said yesterday.

 Mr Anthony Seow, head of payments and platforms at the DBS Consumer Banking Group (Singapore), said: "With UnionPay QR code payment now available to DBS PayLah! users, this will be the first instance of Singapore consumers being able to use a local app to perform QR code payments overseas.